 - fostering spiritual ecumenism according to the principles laid down in the Decree on Ecumenism (see especially n.
 8) about public and private prayer for the unity of Christians;

-- promoting friendliness, cooperation and charity between Catholics and their brothers who are not in full communion;
+- promoting friendliness, cooperation and charity between Catholics and their brothers and sisters who are not in full communion;

 - initiating and guiding full dialogue with them, bearing in mind the adaptation to be made to the types of participants according to nn.
 9 and 11 of the Decree on Ecumenism;